-Jicama, yam bean, Mexican turnip or Mexican potato is a crunchy, starchy root eaten raw or cooked and is now commonly found in most North American supermarkets.
-Delicious when sliced raw into salads or, as in Mexico, marinated in lime and other spices (often chili powder) and served as a condiment, the uses for jicama abound.
+Also known as Mexican turnip or Mexican potato, Jicama is a crunchy, starchy root eaten raw or cooked and now commonly found in most supermarkets.
+Delicious when sliced raw into salads or, as in Mexico, marinated in lime and other spices (often chili powder) and served as a condiment, uses for jicama abound.

 What is a Jicama?